NaixGames/Polycosmos/README.md

 Everyone at the Hades modding discord.
 They have been a massive help.
 Especially Magic_Gonads and PonyWarrior for answering my pestering questions.

 DoesBoKnow for proposing the multiworld and providing a tons of resources and testing.
-Also for being a contributor since 0.4.0, contributing the QoL part and the reverse extreme measure.
+Also for being a contributor since 0.4.0, contributing to the QoL part and the reverse extreme measure.
+Also big support for Keepsakesanity.

 The AP discord and all the people in the Hades subthread which have pitch in with ideas and help keep me motivated.
 That includes, but is not limited to, Flore for proposing the “reversed heat” idea (which was simple enough to start implementing almost right away, which made this much more bearable) and Sylvris for helping adding proper APWorld support.